Graduate Student Support Opportunities

 Departmental Support Application Instructions

-The deadline for the departmental support application is Friday, May 17th, 2019.
-Applications for summer, quarter, and NRST fellowships require two letters of recommendation, and applications for research/conference travel grants require only one.
-Please note that all letters must be received by this deadline.
+The departmental support application will be available in mid-April and sent via email by the Graduate Student Affairs Officer, Tessa Villaseñor.
+Applications for summer, quarter, and NRST fellowships require two letters of support, and applications for research/conference travel grants require only one.
+Please note that all letters must be submitted by the application deadline, which is TBD.
 Award decisions will be announced in early June.